Medicare in Rhode Island

 Unlike Medicare Advantage plans and Medicare Part D plans, there is no annual enrollment window for Medigap plans.

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), Medicaid (for people who are eligible for both Medicare and Medicaid), or a stand-alone Medicare Part D prescription drug plan.
+But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan.

-As of September 2020, there were 73,450 Medicare beneficiaries in Rhode Island who were enrolled in stand-alone Medicare Part D plans.
-An additional 103,911 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage.
+As of mid-2023, there were 60,647 Medicare beneficiaries in Rhode Island who were enrolled in stand-alone Medicare Part D plans.
+An additional 130,713 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage.

 The annual Medicare open enrollment period (October 15 to December 7) is an opportunity for Medicare beneficiaries to change their Medicare Part D coverage, with the new plan taking effect January 1.
 Enrollment in Part D is optional, but there’s a late enrollment penalty for people who don’t enroll when they’re first eligible (and aren’t covered under other creditable coverage) and then enroll later on during a future open enrollment period.